hanumanraje/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 * Select the best model from the tuning
 * Save and register the model for the later use

-I have chosen Random Sampling to choose the hyperparameters.
+Random Sampling to choose the hyperparameters.
 This type of sampling is good for initial experiments and we can refine our search space in later experiments.

 Random Sampling
 * Supports discrete and continuous hyperparameters